 How do we consult parents of pupils with SEND and involve them in their child’s education?

-- The class teacher is regularly available to discuss your child’s progress, or any concerns you may have, and to share information about what works well at home and school, so that similar strategies can be used.
+- The class teacher is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school so that similar strategies can be used.

-- The SENDCo is available to meet with you to discuss your child’s progress or any concerns or worries you may have.
+- The SENDCo is available to meet with you to discuss your child’s progress or any concerns/worries you may have.

-- Where written, individual support plans will be reviewed with you each term.
+- Where written, individual support plans will be reviewed with your involvement each term.

-- Home-learning will be adjusted to your child’s individual needs.
+- Home-learning will be adjusted as needed to your child’s individual needs.

-- A home-school link book may be agreed with you, to support communication with you, when this has been agreed to be useful for you and your child.
+- A home-school link book may be used to support communication with you, when this has been agreed to be useful for you and your child.

-- Regular ‘in-house’ parent workshops/coffee and information events are held in response to areas of need and to share information relating to Inclusion.
+- Regular ‘in-house’ parent workshops/coffee mornings and information events will be held in response to areas of need and to share information relating to Inclusion.

 How do we involve other organisations in meeting the needs of pupils with SEND and supporting their families?

-To secure the best outcome for our pupils, we routinely seek the advice and support of external professionals.
-We will always seek your permission before any referral is made and, where possible, create opportunities for you to discuss your thoughts and views with the relevant professionals.
+To secure the best outcomes for our pupils we routinely seek the advice and support of external professionals.
+We will always seek your permission before any referral is made and where possible, opportunities are created for you to discuss your thoughts and views with the relevant professionals.